Taking the High-Edge Route Through Outer Space in Rank 3: Background

 \subsection{Folds \& (fold-conjugate) Stallings fold decompositions}

 { }

-\begin{df}[Folds]{ } Let $\G$ be a graph and $\{a,b\}$ a nondegenerate turn in $\G$. \parpic[r]{ } If we subdivide the edge $a$ into $a_1$ and $a_2$, so $a=a_1 a_2$, then by the \textit{different-length fold $F$ in $\G$ of $\{a,b\}$ with $a$ longer} we will mean the quotient map of $\G$ defined by identifying the edges $a_1$ and $b$.
-Note that for the different-length fold $F$ of $\{a,b\}$ with $a$ longer, if we label the edges in $F(\G)$ so that $F(a) = b'a'$, and for all other $e\in E^+(\Gamma)$ with $e\neq a$, we have $F(e) = e'$, then the direction map will fix all directions apart from sending $a$ to $b'$.
+\begin{df}[(Different-length) \& (permissible) folds]{ } Let $\G$ be a graph and $\{a,b\}$ a nondegenerate turn in $\G$.
+We define the different-length fold $\mathfrak{f}$ in $\G$ of $\{a,b\}$ with $a$ longer as follows. \parpic[r]{ } If we subdivide the edge $a$ into $a_1$ and $a_2$, so $a=a_1 a_2$, then by the \textit{different-length fold $\mathfrak{f}$ in $\G$ of $\{a,b\}$ with $a$ longer} we will mean the quotient map of $\G$ defined by identifying the edges $a_1$ and $b$.
+Note that for the different-length fold $\f$ of $\{a,b\}$ with $a$ longer, if we label the edges in $\f(\G)$ so that $\f(a) = b'a'$, and for all other $e\in E^+(\Gamma)$ with $e\neq a$, we have $\f(e) = e'$, then the direction map will fix all directions apart from sending $a$ to $b'$.
 A different-length fold is sometimes elsewhere in the literature referred to as a ``proper full fold,'' but we found our terminology more evocative in that, in Culler-Vogtmann Outer space, the different-length fold of $\{a,b\}$ with $a$ longer could only occur if $a$ were longer than $b$.
 At times we abuse notation and drop the primes.

 Let $\G$ be a high-valence graph, $\{a,b\}$ a turn in $\G$, and $\ell$ a loop in $\G$.
 We say the different-length fold of $\{a,b\}$ with $a$ longer in $\G$ is \textit{permissible with respect to $\ell$} if $\ell$ does not take the turn $\{a,b\}$. \end{df}